zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

     "Volume Rendering",
     "Radiometry"
     ]
-draft: true
 ---

 I have [previously](https://zero-radiance.github.io/post/analytic-media/) covered the basics of the volume scattering process.
-It models the macroscopic interaction of light and matter, with the latter represented by a distribution of [small particles](https://doi.org/10.1002/qj.49708436025).
+It models the macroscopic interaction of light and matter, with the latter represented as a distribution of [small particles](https://doi.org/10.1002/qj.49708436025).
 Fundamentally, the volume scattering process arises from the microscopic interaction of light with individual atoms, and is typically described using [Maxwell's electromagnetic theory](https://doi.org/10.1364/JOSAA.35.000163).
-It is the domain of optics, and, in my experience, the connection with the [radiative transfer equation](https://en.wikipedia.org/wiki/Radiative_transfer#The_equation_of_radiative_transfer) is neither apparent nor easy to find in the literature.
+It is the domain of optics, and, in my experience, the connection with the [radiative transfer equation](https://en.wikipedia.org/wiki/Radiative_transfer#The_equation_of_radiative_transfer) is neither apparent nor easy to find.
 The purpose of this blog post is to familiarize the reader with domain-specific terms and ease the adoption of formulas found in the optics literature.

 <!--more-->